almigiusz/almigiusz/README.md

 ##

 - 💻 A passionate front-end developer from Poland.
-- 🏫 3rd class of technical school, IT technician.
+- 🏫 4th year of technical school, computer technician
 - 📚 I’m currently learning HTML, CSS, JavaScript, SASS.
 - 👨‍💻 All of my projects are available at <a href="http://kacperdev.pl">**kacperdev**</a>.
 - 💬 Ask me about **discord.js**.